Sterminare/clifford-the-ro-bot-dog/printable files/README.md

 'leg > foot' is intended to be printed in soft TPU for grip, but many TPU are not particularly grippy despite their flexibility.
 This part will likely be replaced by a cast silicone foot in the future, which ideally will be compatible with the current lower leg.

-#I would reccomend exporting and printing parts directly from the CAD instead of using these files.
+# I would recommend exporting and printing parts directly from the CAD instead of using these files.

 These files are liable to be not up-to-date, there could be mistakes in the quantity/mirror denomination.
 Exporting and printing directly from the CAD ensures that you're printing the correct parts and also serves as an instruction/assembly manual.
-If you don't have access to Fusion 360, please note:
+If you don't have access to Fusion 360, and thus need to use these pre-exported files, please note:

 parts are denoted by their name followed by the quantity that you should print as-is, and mirrored (in any direction). quantity on parts in 'leg (2x + 2x mirror)' are quantity to print one leg- therefore, print the entire folder twice, and twice mirrored